appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/stats.md

 #### Label

-The Label property is a group of customizable settings that define the main text displayed on the widget.  `string`

 <dd>

 The Label property sets the main text displayed in the Stats widget.
 For example, the label could indicate `Active Users`, `Total Sales`, or `Completed Orders` depending on the data you want to showcase.